My First Baby, My Daughter is 10!

 The companion who I can drag anywhere, at any time, to do and try anything.

 You asked us if you could stay home today to celebrate your birthday with us.
-You presented us with a petition that you wrangled three dozen classmates, plus parents & teachers to sign.
+Of course, you presented us with a petition that you wrangled three dozen classmates, plus parents & teachers to sign.
 You cracked us up.
 But this is you.
 You give 150%.
 You put your mind to something, and you get what you want.
 We joked you needed to get it notarized, and I have no doubt – if we were serious – you’d find a way.
 Little did you know there was no way we’d let you be anywhere today except with us celebrating YOU and the decade we’ve had together.

 You want to spend today, your birthday, in Manhattan (your first home) doing all the things we used to do when you were small and we lived here.
 You remember.
 It was all worth it.